PacoReinaCampo/MPSoC-DV/quality/book/chapters/chapter2.md

 In the context of standards such as ISO 9001:2015, a **normative reference** is a document or a standard that is referred to within the text of the primary standard and is indispensable for its application.
 Normative references are integral to the understanding and implementation of the standard, providing essential guidance, definitions, or additional requirements that must be followed to comply with the primary standard.

-## Role and Purpose of Normative References in ISO 9001:2015
+## ROLE AND PURPOSE OF NORMATIVE REFERENCES IN ISO 9001:2015

 1. **Ensuring Consistency and Uniformity**: